 Another for the adventure lovers, the Al-Wakan Village hike is one of the most popular hikes to do near Muscat.

 Located just a two hours’ drive from Muscat, the mountain village of Wakan demands a simple hike to be reached.
 Alternatively, you can also hike all the way up by climbing 700 stone paved steps that will take you to the top.
-The views of the valleys from the top of the mountain are totally worth the hike!
+The views of the valleys from the top of the mountain are worth the hike!

 All along the same, there are pomegranate farms and farmers can be seen planting in the farms.
 The people of Wakan village are very friendly and they love to welcome the tourists for a snack or over a traditional Omani coffee.